Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 SHOW ENDPOINTS IN SERVICE frontend_service;
 ```

-The `ingress_url` in the response is the public endpoint URL, it should look simlar to this, the first part is randomly generated for each enpoint and service:
+The `ingress_url` in the response is the public endpoint URL, it should look similar to this, the first part is randomly generated for each endpoint and service:

 ```bash
 <RANDOM>-<ACCOUNT NAME>.snowflakecomputing.app
 ```

 Now open up that URL in a browser.
-You will be prompted for a login, and here we can choose any on the users created earlier.
+You will be prompted for a login, and here we can choose any of the users created earlier.
 You can use `user1` with password `password1`.
 Note that you will be forced to change this on first login.
 ![Tasty App UI](./assets/authenticating_with_snowservices_ingress.png)

-Once logged in, the application loads the authorization status, and then redirects the user to the loged in `Home` page.
-After a few moments the data is loaded also and the charts for the current franchsise (Franchise 1, if you logged in with user1) is shown.
+Once logged in, the application loads the authorization status, and then redirects the user to the logged in `Home` page.
+After a few moments the data is loaded also and the charts for the current franchise (Franchise 1, if you logged in with user1) is shown.

 ![Tasty App UI](./assets/tasty-app-ui.png)
 <!-- ------------------------ -->